- Education,Programs & Events

 - Join,Give, Volunteer

-This week’s collection feature is a Horn Coral fossil.
+This striking specimen is a Horn Coral fossil.
 Horn Corals refer to any coral within the order Rugosa.
 Their name is derived from the horn-like and wrinkled appearance of a solitary coral.
 Although they may not look like it, corals are a part of the kingdom Animalia — they’re animals!

-Horn Corals existed between the Ordovician and Permian periods, a range which began 485.4 million years ago and ended 251.9 million years ago.
+Horn Corals existed between the Ordovician and Permian periods, a range that began 485.4 million years ago and ended 251.9 million years ago.

 They went extinct during the Permian-Triassic extinction event — the largest extinction event to ever occur.
 This mass extinction, which occurred about a quarter of a billion years ago, wiped out roughly 95% of marine life along with 70% of terrestrial life.